Vitamin D is an important ingredient of human nutrition

 • Age and hereditary conditions.

-Depending on your age, severity of symptoms and hereditary factors, your doctor will prescribe certain medications and vitamin supplements to you to reduce and eradicate these lack of Vitamin D symptoms.
-S/he will either provide you with some long term solutions, or alternately even give you some short term solutions, depending on which will suit you better.
+Depending on age, severity of symptoms and hereditary factors, a doctor will prescribe certain medications and vitamin supplements to reduce or eradicate these symptoms.
+He or She will either provide long or short term solutions, depending on their treatment plan.

 Foods That Contain Vitamin D

-• One of the biggest food sources of Vitamin D is the oil that is derived from fish such as Cod.
-Most of the fish that contain a generous amount of fat prove to be a good source of Vitamin D.
+• One of the biggest food sources is the oil that is derived from fish such as Cod.
+Most fish that contain a generous amount of fat prove to be a good source.

-• The cod liver oil that is derived from the cod fish, if consumed regularly and periodically proves to be very healthy for the body, especially for the skin.
+• The cod liver oil that is derived from the cod fish, if consumed regularly and periodically is very healthy for the body, especially the skin.

 • Herring also provides a good quantity of Vitamin D.

 • Some fish become good sources of Vitamin D, only when they are cooked.
-Some of the prominent examples are: Salmon, Mackerel and Eel.
+Prominent examples are: Salmon, Mackerel and Eel.

-• Canned Sardines and Tuna are also very good sources of Vitamin D.
+• Canned Sardines and Tuna are very good sources.

 • Cooked beef liver and some specific types of mushrooms are also good Vitamin D food sources.

-• It is also advisable that if possible, one should stand in the fresh morning sunlight for about 10 to 15 minutes every day, in order to generate natural and adequate quantities of Vitamin D in the skin itself.
+• It is also advisable to stand in the fresh morning sunlight for about 10 to 15 minutes every day, in order to generate natural and adequate quantities of Vitamin D in the skin.